 The KitchenAid 5-Speed Diamond Blender is a somewhat tall full-size blender.
 However, it doesn't take up that much room on your counter, and you can keep it out on the table or place it into a cupboard without a problem.

-This blender has a good build quality.
+This blender has good build quality.
 It has a sturdy base with easy-to-clean buttons.
-The uniquely diamond-shaped jar also feels like its made of good quality plastic.
+The uniquely diamond-shaped jar also feels like it's made of good-quality plastic.
 However, its design and irremovable blade assemblies make it harder to empty when your food is ready.
-The jar's lid also doesn't really stay in place, either.
-Other parts of the blender don't feel very solid such as the locking mechanism, and the buttons don't feel very responsive.
+The jar's lid also doesn't stay in place, either.
+Other parts of the blender don't feel very solid, like the locking mechanism, and the buttons don't feel very responsive.

 This blender has several preset speeds.
 After pressing the power button to turn the blender on, its light indicator flashes to let you know when it's ready.
 You can then select one of its five speeds, which run in a continuous blend mode.
 If you want to pulse, press the pulse button, then select one of its five preset speeds.
 This mode runs for as long as you hold the preset button down.

 On top of its five preset speeds, this blender has a crushed ice setting.
 However, that's about it, and it doesn't have a self-clean program, which is more commonly found on higher-end models.

 It's easy to clean.
 Running the blender with soap and water in the jar helps to remove residue from the blades and sides of the jar.
 You need to use a brush to clean the blades afterward, but it's relatively easy to reach them.
 You also need to scrub the 2-part lid and the jar's walls, but it's not a very long or difficult process.